The UDL Project

 By Jana Nicol

-The UDL project is designed by teachers, for teachers.
-We began as a team of elementary school teachers who are passionate about Universal Design for Learning (UDL).
-Our team was fortunate to receive a grant from the New Brunswick department of Education to complete an action research project on UDL in 2013-15.
-Our goal has been to implement UDL in our own teaching practices to increase student engagement, and to inspire and guide other teachers who wish to implement UDL in their own classrooms.
-The action research project ended in 2015, but team members have continued to learn more about UDL and implement in our classrooms.
+The UDL Project is designed by teachers, for teachers.
+We began as a school-based team of elementary school teachers who were passionate about Universal Design for Learning (UDL).
+Our team was fortunate to receive a grant from the New Brunswick Department of Education and Early Childhood Development (EECD) to complete an action research project on UDL in 2013-15.
+Our goal has been to implement Universal Design for Learning in our own practice to increase student engagement, and to inspire and guide other teachers who wish to implement UDL in their own classrooms.
+The action research project ended in 2015, and team members have continued to learn about and implement UDL in our classrooms.

 • We would like to promote student engagement through the development of universally designed lessons.